-Step Four– Add the rice and stir until it well mixed with the onion, oil and spices.
+Step Four– Switch off the sauté function and add the rice and stir until it well mixed with the onion, oil and spices.

 Step Six– Set the Instant Pot to cook at high pressure for 3 minutes.
 Once the time is up, leave it on the warming setting for a natural pressure release (NPR) for fifteen minutes.